-UC Riverside encourages accurate and prompt reporting of crimes and other emergencies as soon as possible to UCPD.
+UC Riverside encourages accurate and prompt reporting of crimes and other emergencies as soon as possible to UCRPD, including when the victim elects to, or is unable to, make such a report.
 Safety is a shared responsibility.
 If you observe a crime or other emergency, report it immediately, especially if it appears the victim may be unable to.
-UCPD Dispatchers are available by phone at (951) 827-5222, 911 for emergencies, or in person 24 hours per day at 3500 Canyon Crest Drive.
-Although the University offers many support resources and options for reporting, UCR highly encourages campus community members to report all crimes or concerning behavior or activities directly to UCPD regardless of whether or not they want to pursue a formal investigation or other law enforcement action.
+UCRPD Dispatchers are available by phone at (951) 827-5222, 911 for emergencies, or in person 24 hours per day at 3500 Canyon Crest Drive.
+Although the University offers many support resources and options for reporting, UCR highly encourages campus community members to report all crimes or concerning behavior or activities directly to UCRPD regardless of whether they want to pursue a formal investigation or other law enforcement action.
 This allows the University to assess security and threat concerns and notify the UC Riverside community if there is an ongoing threat.
 For a discussion of UCR's process for notifying the UC Riverside community of threats, see the "Timely Warning Reports" section of this report.
+Dispatchers are available at these respective telephone numbers 24 hours a day to answer your calls.
+In response to a call, UCRPD will take the required action, either dispatching an officer or asking the victim to report to UCRPD to file an incident report.
+All reported crimes will be investigated by the University and may become a matter of public record.
+All UCRPD incident reports are forwarded to the Dean of Students Office for review and referral to the Student Conduct and Academic Integrity Programs Office (SCAIP) for potential action, as appropriate.
+UCRPD Investigators will investigate a report when it is deemed appropriate.
+Additional information obtained via the investigation will also be forwarded to SCAIP.
+If assistance is required from the Riverside Police Department, Sheriff's Department, or the Riverside Fire Department, UCRPD will contact the appropriate unit.
+If a sexual assault should occur, staff on the scene, including UCRPD, will offer the victim a wide variety of services.

-The University and campus have policies specifying particular reporting obligations for certain types of crimes:
+The University and campus have policies specifying reporting obligations for certain types of crimes:

-- The UC Policy on Reporting Child Abuse and Neglect implements the California Child Abuse and Neglect Reporting Act ("CANRA"), California Penal Code 11164-11174.3, including by requiring that those individuals who are Mandated Reporters identify and report incidents of child abuse and neglect. - The SVSH Policy requires reporting of sexual violence to Title IX/EOAA, and provides that the campus will support those who wish to report to law enforcement.
+- The UC Policy on Reporting Child Abuse and Neglect implements the California Child Abuse and Neglect Reporting Act ("CANRA"), California Penal Code 11164-11174.3, including by requiring that those individuals who are Mandated Reporters identify and report incidents of child abuse and neglect. - The SVSH Policy requires reporting of sexual violence to Title IX/EOAA and provides that the campus will support those who wish to report to law enforcement.
 (For further detail, refer to Section X of this report). - The Violence Prevention in the UCR Community Zero Tolerance for Violent Behavior policy requires that all members of the UCR community report any incident of Violent Behavior or Threat to Self that they are aware of or have witnessed.

-Further information on crime reporting is provided in Section V, "Reporting Crimes and Other Emergencies."
+Further information on crime reporting is provided in Section V, "Reporting Crimes and Other Emergencies".